signalflatpak/signal/README.md

 As with most Free Software there is no warranty.
 We're not responsible if this flatpak deletes your data or releases the magic smoke from your computer.

+## Issues

+Issues are turned off.
+If you have something to contribute you can issue a PR.
+These builds are provided as-is.

 ## Donations

 I'll gladly accept donations but you're of course not obligated.
 This is a project I use myself and will continue as long as I still use it.